rocher/mold/docs/index.md

 Mold can operate on a single file or recursively in a given directory.
 All files processed by Mold must end with the `mold` extension.
 The process of variable substitution from a mold file generates a new file, with the same name except the `mold` extension.
-If the generated file name already exists, an error can be issued or overwriting it can be forced.

 ### Three modes of variable substitution

 All variables can be used in three different substitution modes: `normal`, `optional` and `mandatory`.
-This provides different error management when Mold encounters an undefined variable.
+This provides different error handling when Mold encounters an undefined variable.

 ### Source file name substitution